(Events)

 Pittsburgh, Pennsylvania

 I was invited to participate in a closed session at the 2025 meeting of the American Society for Environmental History.
-My talk, titled “Salvage Identification: Windowkills as an Archive of 20th Century American Ornithology,” will form part of the panel (Mis)Identifying Animals : Technology and the Subjects of Natural History,” co-organized by Rebecca Woods and Emily Wanderer and moderated by Marcy Norton.
+My abstract, titled “Salvage Identification: Windowkills as an Archive of 20th Century American Ornithology,” was accepted on the panel (Mis)Identifying Animals : Technology and the Subjects of Natural History,” co-organized by Rebecca Woods and Emily Wanderer and moderated by Marcy Norton.

 24-28 MARCH